dmoxyeze/mern-todo-application/README.md

 <p>
     ## For Front End:

-- Enter into the frontend direcory from your cmd line terminal,`cd frontend && npm install && npm start`.
+- Go back to the root directory of the project, and run this command from your cmd line or terminal; `cd frontend && npm install && npm start`.
 - run `npm run build` for production build.
+- visit http://localhost:3000 to view you todo App

 </p>
 <p align="">